ocupop/dartlang.org/src/_guides/get-started.md

 </iframe>

 Note that DartPad does not allow you to import packages, such as dart:io.
-If you want that level of control, you'll need to install an SDK.
+If you want functionality from a library, you'll need to install an SDK.

 ## What kind of app do you want to write?